 Even with some of the country’s highest rents, Manhattan continues to attract large crowds, and the majority are well-educated renters.
 It’s perhaps the living goal of a generation that does not like boundaries and stereotypes and looks for inclusive live-work-play environments that are worth paying an extra dollar for.
 Like it or not, premium pricing comes with the package.

-It’s no secret that places like the Financial District or SoHo come with some really high price tags, but they also feature high-paying jobs in finance and law and amenities aplenty.
+It’s no secret that places like SoHo come with some really high price tags, but they also feature high-paying jobs in finance and law and amenities aplenty.
 The median household income in the 10005 ZIP Code, where 67% of area residents are Millennials, is approximately $150,000.
-Meanwhile, rental rates for studios in FiDi start somewhere around $3,000 per month.
+Meanwhile, rental prices for FiDi apartments start somewhere around $3,000 per month for studios.

 There’s been an urban renewal happening all around the country in the last decade – not only in NYC.
 But as the flagship of urban transformation, the city continues to amaze with its capability to adapt, evolve, and meet the demands of an ever-growing population.
 And this is the one thing that is common to all the neighborhoods that attracted Millennials in recent years.
 Developers were intuitive enough to know that housing in the city needed a revamp and started building more in places that benefitted from good transportation options and employment potential.
 Whether it’s new construction or conversions, the city’s housing stock grew and diversified, turning old, lifeless neighborhoods into vibrant urban centers.
 Of course, FiDi got some fantastic new structures in response to the tremendous demand, but it’s places like LIC and Greenpoint that draw more attention because the change is more evident – and for the better.